-Tackling tricky conversations together with your child is a sign that you have a healthy relationship.
+Tackling difficult conversations together with your child is a sign that you have a healthy relationship.

-It will help keep your relationship with your child close and trusting.
-Research shows that when parents are warm, accepting, nonjudgmental and uncritical, teenagers feel more connected to them and are more likely to discuss issues with them in the future.
+It helps to keep your relationship with your child close and trusting.
+If you’re warm, accepting, non-judgmental and uncritical, and also open to negotiating and setting limits, your child is likely to feel more connected to you.
+Your child is also more likely to discuss issues with you in the future.

-If you know what’s going on in your child’s life, you’re better placed to help her manage difficult situations.
-Discussing difficult topics with you gives your child the opportunity to explore her choices and work out whether they’re the right ones for her.
+And if you know what’s going on in your child’s life, you’re better placed to help him manage difficult situations.
+Discussing tricky topics with you gives your child the opportunity to explore his choices and work out whether they’re the right ones for him.

-Try not to avoid tricky conversations with your child.
-If you do, he might end up making choices that have negative consequences.
+Try not to avoid difficult conversations with your child.
+If you do, your child might end up making choices that have negative consequences.
 For example, a sexually active teenager who doesn’t ask for advice about contraception might end up with an unwanted pregnancy or a sexually transmitted infection.

-Teenagers are more embarrassed talking about sex than their parents are.
+Your child is likely to be more embarrassed talking about sex than you are.
 If your child wants to talk about sex with you, it means her need for help or discussion is outweighing any discomfort she might be feeling.